Cost of Study Abroad

 Wondering about the cost of study abroad?
 Here are the nuts and bolts:

-- If you participate in the Semester/Year Abroad Program you remain registered at Swarthmore, are billed according to the regular billing cycle, and keep all awarded financial aid.
+- If you participate in the Off-Campus Study Program you remain registered at Swarthmore, are billed according to the regular billing cycle, and keep all awarded financial aid.
 You are charged for Swarthmore College tuition, room, and board for each semester abroad.

-- For each semester of participation Swarthmore College pays the program tuition, room and board.
-If room and board is not included in the program fee, OCS will create a "study abroad budget" for you that includes money for groceries to prepare your own meals, and money to pay your monthly rent, among other things.'
+- For each semester of participation in the Off-Campus Study Program Swarthmore College pays the program tuition, room and board.
+If room and board is not included in the program fee, OCS will create a "study abroad budget" for you that includes money for groceries to prepare your own meals, and money to pay your monthly rent, among other things.

 - The "study abroad budget" also covers local transportation as required, the application fee to the program that you commit to, airport transfer, books, and the cost of student visa.